describo/describo.github.io/src/docs/articles/how-your-data-is-handled.md

     [here](https://aws.amazon.com/compliance/data-protection/).

 -   The Describo Cloud supports _Data Sovereignty_.
-It is a common requirement that user data be processed within regions that are consistent with your local legal requirements.
+It is a common requirement that user data be processed in regions that are consistent with your local legal requirements.
 To support this, the Describo cloud operates in 3 regions globally and the region you use is determined via geolocation of your IP address; ie the service you use is based on your location.

 -   The services that Describo Cloud uses are AWS Textract, Comprehend and Bedrock.
 Links to those